AIgineerAB/duckdb_sql_analytics_course/exercises/exercise_0.md

 In this exercise, you get to familiarize yourself with SQL.
 For the practical exercises, you can open up your local repository as a project and make new connections to each databse file that you will work with.

-> [!NOTE]
-> To ingest data to the database, you should use CLI in combination with SQL script, as the relative path from dbeaver is not from the repository.
-Also absolute path is not recommended as this won't work for another computer.

 ## 0. Making a course database

 Create a database called `sql_course_structure.duckdb` and go into the course github repo to find the underlying information.
 Now create a table containing information about the course similar to this table